NCAR/Xarray-Dask-ESDS-2024/README.md

 ## Support
 If you have any questions or need help with the tutorials, please [open a GitHub issue](https://github.com/NCAR/dask-tutorial/issues/new?title=Issue%20on%20page%20%2FREADME.html&body=Your%20issue%20content%20here.) in the repository.

+## Related Resources

+The materials in this tutorial are based on the following resources:

+* [NCAR DASK HPC Tutorial](ncar.github.io/dask-tutorial/README.html) : This includes comprehensive tutorial on Dask and scaling up Xarray resources with Dask on HPC systems.
+* [Xarray Tutorial](https://xarray-contrib.github.io/xarray-tutorial/) : This includes comprehensive tutorial on different Xarray related topics.

 ## 👍 Acknowledgments